(I’ve done a similar post! on the park in more recent days – ‘Our era,’ the 1960s. Enjoy both, and take both with a pincha cerebos).

 More Research Needed

 But here we need to find out what really happened with the sale?
 Can Mariette Mandy help?
 Did the Chronicle report on this?
+Where’s de la Rey?
 Where did Patrick Shannon, who ended up with the cheetah, fit into the tale of the Harrismith zoo?
 I heard he bought it lock, stock n barrel and then sold what he could, kept what he wanted and turned the rest loose!
-I know that I saw Justin the warthog floating pote in die lug * all bloated up, stone dead and smelly in the Wilge river when I was out canoeing one afternoon (about 1970 if my memory is right, so we can check that timing).
+I know that I saw Justin the warthog floating pote in die lug * all bloated up, stone dead and smelly in the Wilge river when I was out canoeing one afternoon (1970 or 1971 if my memory is right, so we can check that timing).

 legs sticking up vertically out of the water as I paddled past